lucisgit/moodle-assignsubmission_mahara/README.md

 their selected page (e.g. before the assignment deadline), the originally selected page will be unlocked and the newly selected one locked instead.

-Currently, pages and collections are designed to be permanently locked in Mahara once they are submitted to Moodle.
-Future development plans may allow for pages and collections to be unlocked.
-For now, the primary workaround is for students to make a copy of the locked page or collection in Mahara and use that for future edits, which leaves an audit trail of past submissions.

-(There is an unwieldy workaround that allows a teacher to unlock a submitted page or collection.
-The teacher can grant the student another attempt, via the gradebook.
-If the assignment allows drafts, this will put the student's submission back into "draft" status, unlocking the page or collection.
-If the assignment does not allow drafts, the student will need to edit their submission and choose a different page or collection.)
+By itself, this plugin will permanently locked pages and collections in Mahara once they are submitted to Mahara.
+As mentioned earlier, you can use the related assignment feedback plugin to make pages and collections unlock after grading.

 Installation
 ------------